oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 or a term cast to a term whose type is a primitive or complex type, an enumeration type, a type definition, or a collection of one of these types.

-The value of the property path expression is the path itself, not the value of the structural property or the value of the term cast identified by the path.
+The value of the property path expression is the structural property or term cast, not its instances.

 ::: {.varjson .rep}
 Property path expressions are represented as a string containing a path.